-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$0 copayment Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location Please refer to the 'Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers' section in this benefits chart for applicable cost-sharing.
-Consultation, diagnosis, and treatment by a specialist \$25 copayment You pay these amounts until you reach the out-of- pocket maximum.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Covered services include: \$0 copayment Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location Please refer to the 'Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers' section in this benefits chart for applicable cost-sharing.
+Consultation, diagnosis, and treatment by a specialist 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
 Services provided by other health care professionals 20% coinsurance Deductible applies.
 You pay these amounts until you reach the out-of- pocket maximum.
 Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Please refer to the 'Hearing services' section in this benefits chart for applicable cost-sharing.